jnktsj/DNApi/README.md

 ###### -a
 This option shows other predicted 3′adapter candidates (if any).

-### `dnai`: iterative 3′ adapter search and quality control
+### `dnapi`: iterative 3′ adapter search and quality control
-`dnai` searches 3′ adapter sequences iteratively and conducts quality control for an input FASTQ by mapping reads after adapter removal.
-If a 3′adapter sequence is specified with `-3`, the program only executes quality control using a given genome mapping command. `dnai` also maps reads without adapter removal to investigate whether the reads are already processed or mappable to the genome.
+`dnapi` searches 3′ adapter sequences iteratively and conducts quality control for an input FASTQ by mapping reads after adapter removal.
+If a 3′adapter sequence is specified with `-3`, the program only executes quality control using a given genome mapping command. `dnapi` also maps reads without adapter removal to investigate whether the reads are already processed or mappable to the genome.
+When `dnapi` judges the input FASTQ is not processed, the program outputs cleansed reads (i.e., reads trimmed 3′ adapters) in FASTA format.

-`dnai` judges the input FASTQ quality is poor when the mapping rate is below 20%.
+`dnapi` judges the input FASTQ quality is poor when the mapping rate is below 20%.
 #### Usage

-    $ dnai [options] <mapping_cmd> <fastq>
+    $ dnapi [options] <mapping_cmd> <fastq>

 `<mapping_cmd>` is the genome mapping command to be tested.
 For this argument, any read mapping software package can be used.